 Working methods for the Conference Preparatory Meeting

-1 Studies of regulatory, technical, operational and procedural matters will be undertaken by the Study Groups or the Special Committee, as appropriate.
+1 Studies of regulatory, technical, operational and procedural matters will be undertaken by the Study Groups, as appropriate.

 2 CPM will normally hold two sessions during the interval between WRCs.

 2.1 The first session will be for the purpose of coordinating the work programmes of the relevant ITU-R Study Groups, and preparing a draft structure for the CPM Report, based on the agenda for the next two WRCs, and for taking into account any directives which may have come from the previous WRC.
 This first session will be of short duration (in general, no more than two days) and will normally be held straight after the end of the preceding WRC).
 The Study Group Chairmen and Vice-Chairmen will be invited to participate.